Penn Mental Health AIDS Research Center (PMHARC) Overview

 The PMHARC has 5 Specific Aims, which are closely aligned with the mission of the NIMH and the Division of AIDS Research.
 These are to:

-- Establish an organizational structure and build capacity at Penn/CHOP that will foster innovative, interdisciplinary and synergistic basic, clinical, behavioral, and translational research collaborations and programs around the central theme of mental illness/AIDS to facilitate studies across the life cycle, including children, adolescents, pregnant women, adults, and the geriatric population.
+- Promote the organizational structure and build capacity at Penn and CHOP to foster innovative, interdisciplinary and synergistic basic, clinical, behavioral, translation and implementation science collaborations around mental illness/AIDS across the life cycle, including children, adolescents, women (including pregnant women), adults, and the geriatric population.

-- Promote the recruitment and professional development of pre-doctoral and post-doctoral trainees, as well as junior and senior faculty, in pursuing new research programs focused on outcomes in HIV-infected mentally ill patients, with special focus on engaging more under-represented minorities and women in Center activities and enhancing the cultural competency of Center studies.
+- Promote the recruitment and professional development of pre-doctoral and post-doctoral trainees, as well as junior and senior faculty, in pursuing new research programs focused on outcomes in mental illness/AIDS with a special focus on engaging more under-represented minorities and women in Center activites and enhancing the cultural competency of Center studies.

-- Stimulate and fund pilot research studies in support of new opportunities for extramural funding in areas related to the central theme of the Center.
+- Stimulate pilot studies in support of emerging opportunities for research in areas related to mental illness/AIDS.

-- Contribute to the scientific productivity and impact of the NIMH HIV/AIDS Research Center Program by specifically focusing on the mentally ill and promoting collaborative research among other Centers.
+- Contribute to the scientific productivity NIMH, the Division of AIDS Research Center Program and the OAR by specifically focusing on the mentally ill comorbid with HIV/AIDS and related comorbidities.

 Center Description and Mission